kambizguity/kambizguity/README.md

 - 👋 Hi, I’m @kambizguity
-- 👀 I’m interested in golang & backend development and UI/UX
+- 👀 I’m interested in Golang & UI/UX
 - 🌱 I’m currently learning golang and UIUX
 - 💞️ I’m looking to collaborate on with companies to try design and implement code and systems
 - 📫 How to reach me: